 Summative assessment provides students with a grade and feedback at the end of a section of study, leading to certification and progression.
 There is an increase in the use of digital technologies for high-stakes summative assessment.
 This section focuses on online paper submission, grading and management of summative assessment and the policies relating to this at Ulster.

 The online summative assessment cycle involves the tutor setting up an online assignment; student submitting an assignment; the tutor viewing, providing feedback, annotating and grading the assignment; and the student viewing the grade and feedback.

 Students view their grades and feedback via My Grades; each assessment has a row in My Grades.
 Students can access My Grades from the Global Navigation at top right of DLE.
 Blackboard doesn’t link directly with the Ulster Examination System that records a student’s summative grade for a course.
 Tutors can download all grades from the Grade Centre and import this into the Examination System.
 External Examiners can gain access to the DLE to view evidence of learning, grades and feedback.
-Further information on the protocol for this is available here.
 Ulster recommends that academics retain their own digital archive of online summative assessments as outlines by your School or Faculty.
 You can download all paper assignments from Grade Centre or the Turnitin Assignment Inbox.